neilobremski/adverstorial/README.md

 * Keeping to the mood of the story can help build more emotional intensity whether it’s happy, sad, funny, or all of the above.
 Giving the judge an emotional adventure is more potent than mere tag lines.
 * Make your side more sympathetic by making them more humanly relatable.
 * The seed is *not* a plot or a title, it is just inspiration to write the story.
 Try to adapt it creatively!
-* You may add an epilogue but it must not be longer than a single paragraph.
-It always follows "The End".

 ### Format